allenliu70/vpc_flow_logs/README.md

 3. Please note: if the fields custom format do not match the flow logs data, the program could error out.

+4. Since I re-used main compoments from the implementation for the default format for the more advanced solution for the custom format, there is an opportunity to refactor the code and move the common components into, say, a utils file or folder.
+I can do that as a further enhancement.